lawrennd/old_talks/_simulation/includes/herd-immunity.md

 \subsection{Modelling Herd Immunity}

 \notes{This example is taken from [Thomas House's blog post](https://personalpages.manchester.ac.uk/staff/thomas.house/blog/modelling-herd-immunity.html) on Herd Immunity.
-This model was shared at the beginning of the Covid19 pandemic when the UK lockdown hadn't yet occurred.}
+This model was shared at the beginning of the Covid19 pandemic when the first UK lockdown hadn't yet occurred.}